yike5460/shortvideo-online/README.md

 ### Backend Features

+The backend is implemented using AWS CDK with TypeScript, providing a secure and scalable infrastructure.
 #### Download Video
 Using [YoutubeDL](https://github.com/ytdl-org/youtube-dl) to download the video from Youtube URL and store to Amazon S3.
 To consider the performance, we will use Amazon Cloudwatch Event to trigger the Lambda function to crawl the video specific Youtube category (e.g. trending, music, gaming, etc.) and store to Amazon S3.